 Walk dogs and care for pets

-Now that you are retired, you may have plenty more free time, especially during the day.
-Use it to help out pet owners who work long hours.
+Now that you are retired, you may have lots more free time, especially during the day.
+Use it to help out pet owners who still work long hours.

-You can also try pet sitting, which gives you a chance to snuggle up with furry friends and make money doing it.
-After travel picks up again, the demand for pet care seems likely to rise.
+You can also try pet-sitting, which gives you a chance to snuggle up with furry friends and make money doing it.

 Rover is one site that helps you find this type of work.
 The site lets you post a profile, connect with people in your area who need help with their pets and handle payments online.

-Housesitting is another of those occupations that is likely to spring back up after travel returns to normal.
+Housesitting is another of those occupations that are likely to spring back up as pandemic-restricted travel returns to normal.